 Once, his master Epaphroditus began twisting his leg as an amusement.
 Epictetus told him, “If you go on, you will break my leg.”

 But Epaphroditus kept twisting.
 Finally, when his leg broke, Epictetus uttered through his pain, with unruffled serenity, “Did I not tell you that you would break my leg?”

 That was the hallmark of a Stoic: staying unperturbed in mind by the things they cannot control.

-Epictetus asks us penetratingly, “If a person gave your body to any stranger he met on his way, you would certainly be angry.
+Epictetus asks, penetratingly, “If a person gave your body to any stranger he met on his way, you would certainly be angry.
 And do you feel no shame in handing over your own mind to be confused and mystified by anyone who happens to verbally attack you?”

-And this is what he meant: We would react with anger and desperation if anyone were to capture us and make us serve a slave.
+And this is what he meant: We would react with anger and desperation if anyone were to capture us and make us serve as slaves.
 Then how come we let our minds serve as slaves to other people’s whims and orders several times a day?

 When people around us do or say things to us that make us react, it means they have invaded and enslaved our minds.
 We argue with them, trying to prove they are wrong.
 We spend days and hours finding ways to put them down.

-What they have done is actually chain our mind to a pole — and now the mind restlessly scoots around the same constricted area of thoughts, over and over, without freedom.
+What they have done is chained our mind to a pole — and now our mind restlessly scoots around the same constricted area of thoughts, over and over, without freedom.

 We forget we have a choice to set our mind free so that it finds peace and solace.